queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 I think the worst that would have happened would have been a tedious trip-ending injury, but it highlighted an important factor when attempting routes the DNT classes as 'Black/Expert' or even 'Red/Challenging': physical fitness is not enough, hikers need to be mentally alert _at all times_.
-Aside from moments like this, I had come across several sections of trail which were no wider than a gymnast's balance-beam, littered with slick rocks and mud, and a very long drop below.
+Aside from moments like this, I had come across several sections of trail which were no wider than a gymnast's balance-beam, littered with slick rocks and mud, with a very long drop below.

 Despite all this, I managed to crack out a surprising 14.6 km, which I mainly accomplished by promising myself that I would reward myself with spending the night in Gullhorgabu cabin.